Now showing items 1-10 of 60

 Stephen J. Carroll, Noreen Clancy, Melissa A. Bradley, Jennifer Pevar, Marianne Culhane & Michaela White, The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005: Evaluation of the Effects of Using IRS Expense Standards to Calculate a Debtor's Monthly Disposable Income (2007), reprinted in U.S. Department of Justice, Executive Office for United States Trustees, Report to Congress: Impact of the Utilization of Internal Revenue Service Standards for Determining Expenses on Debtors and the Court Exhibit 1 (2007).

-Marianne B. Culhane & Michaela M. White, Enforcing (or Not) Arbitration Clauses in Bankruptcy, in 2 Consumer Financial Services Litigation 39 (Practising Law Inst. ed., 2003).
+Marianne B. Culhane & Michael M. White, Bankruptcy: Current Developments, in 1 Consumer Financial Services Litigation 679 (Practising Law Inst. ed., 2002).

 Distressed lender beware: How TOUSA killed the upstream guaranty